Lonhro: Racing career

-Two-year-old season: 2000-2001
+Two-year-old season: 2000–2001

 Lonhro had his first start in November 2000 in a restricted two-year-old race at Rosehill, where he finished second.
 A short spell followed, and he resumed in January 2001 over 1,100 m at Rosehill, starting favourite for the first time and winning by 2½ lengths.
 Two weeks later, Lonhro was in Melbourne at Caulfield for the Blue Diamond Prelude.
 In the straight, he strode well clear to win by two lengths from the fast-finishing Neiwand with Tosamba third.

 It was then on to the Blue Diamond Stakes, where Lonhro started the $3.50 favourite.
 Settling near the rear of the field, he came wide in the straight, making ground on the leaders but unable to catch the eventual winner, True Jewels, finishing 1½ lengths fourth.
 Instead of pressing on to the Sydney carnival, Lonhro was spelled as another near-black Woodlands colt called Viscount won the AJC Sires Produce and Champagne Stakes.

-Lonhro returned for the 2001 Spring in the WFA Missile Stakes in July, when he was still officially a 2yo.
+Lonhro returned for the 2001 Spring in the WFA Missile Stakes in July, when he was still officially a 2-year-old.
 Settling last of nine runners on a heavy track, he stormed home to finish third to Sportsbrat.
 This was the only time that Lonhro was defeated in consecutive races.